 The Blue and Gold Ferry Fleet Company in San Francisco offers ferries from SF to Angel Island.
 You can also hop on an ferry from Tiburon.
 There are one to three ferries a day depending on the time of year you are planning on visiting, so check the schedule before planning your visit.
 Learn more about the Angel Island Ferry including pricing, a schedule and more.

 Another way to learn about the island is by taking a bay cruise.
 This is a great way to learn a little bit more about the island without having to step off the boat.
 These cruises take an hour trip around the bay.
-Learn more about taking a bay cruise.
+Find discounts for bay cruises on Goldstar.

 Overall Angel Island San Francisco is a fun trip.
 It has beautiful views and it's a fun day away from the crowds in San Francisco.
 I would recommend this for those traveling with children.
 I also recommend it to those that have visited San Francisco a number of times and are looking for a new adventure.